jeanpierrelv/NLP-course-in-python-with-NLTK/README.md

 # IA-courses
-In this Repository, shown different courses of Machine Learning and deep Learning
+In this Repository, shown different courses of Machine Learning and Deep Learning